American Model Emily DiDonato Leaves Nothing To The Imagination In New Pic

 It had been a while since American model Emily DiDonato shared her bikini pictures with her fans.
 On Thursday, March 21, however, the model decided to treat her 1.5 million Instagram fans to a throwback racy photo — one which left her fans absolutely mesmerized.

-In the picture, the Sports Illustrated model could be seen wearing a metal scale crop top by Fannie Schiavoni which left little to the imagination of the viewers.
+In the picture, the Sports Illustrated model could be seen wearing a metal scale crop top by Fannie Schiavoni which left little to the imagination for the viewers.
 The dangerously-short top barely covered the model’s bosom and allowed her to flaunt some serious underboob as well as her enviable abs and taut stomach.
 Emily paired the risque piece of clothing with a multi-colored bikini bottom from Missoni.

 As for her aesthetics, the model let her brunette tresses down, wore minimal makeup and looked straight into the camera to strike a very sultry pose.
 Per the geotag, the picture was captured in Turks & Caicos Islands and the photo shoot was part of Sports Illustrated Swimsuit Edition 2016.